1968 Davis Cup

 The 1968 Davis Cup was the 57th edition of the Davis Cup, the most important tournament between national teams in men's tennis.
 32 teams entered the Europe Zone, 9 teams entered the Americas Zone, and 8 teams entered the Eastern Zone.
-Peru made its first appearance in the tournament, having previously entered on 3 separate occasions before subsequently withdrawing before competing in a tie.
+Peru made its first appearance in the tournament, having previously entered on 3 occasions before subsequently withdrawing before competing in a tie.

 The United States defeated Ecuador in the Americas Inter-Zonal final, India defeated Japan in the Eastern Inter-Zonal final, and Spain and West Germany were the winners of the two Europe Zones, defeating Italy and South Africa respectively.

 In the Inter-Zonal Zone, the United States defeated Spain and India defeated West Germany in the semifinals, and then the United States defeated India in the final.
 The United States then defeated the defending champions Australia in the Challenge Round, ending Australia's four-year title run.
 The final was played at Memorial Drive Park in Adelaide, Australia on 26–28 December.